mangabe16/lexos/doc_src/docs/user_guide/topic_modeling/mallet.md

 For more on topic modeling and installing MALLET, see Shawn Graham, Scott Weingart, and Ian Milligan's tutorial [Getting Started with Topic Modeling and MALLET](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).

+For more advanced methods of exploring a topic model, see the Lexos integration of [DFR Browser 2](dfr_browser2.md).

 ---

 ## Import the `Mallet` class from the `mallet` Module